insightcrunch/insightcrunch/_posts/2025-06-23-sarkari-naukri-complete-guide.md

 The SSC CHSL is the primary recruitment examination for 12th-pass candidates seeking Central Government clerical posts, specifically Lower Division Clerk (LDC), Junior Secretariat Assistant (JSA), and Data Entry Operator (DEO).

-SSC CHSL 2025 had approximately 3,131 vacancies announced.
+Recent SSC CHSL cycles have announced approximately 3,000-4,000 vacancies.
 Eligibility requires candidates to be between 18 and 27 years of age with a 12th Standard pass from a recognised board.
 The application fee is Rs 100 for General/OBC/EWS candidates, while SC/ST/PwD candidates are exempted.

 The SSC CHSL salary ranges from Rs 30,000 to Rs 50,000 per month according to the updated 7th Pay Commission structure, depending on the designation and work profile.